Censorship of LGBTQ issues: Senegal

+Article 319, alinéa 3 : Quiconque, par un moyen quelconque, assure la promotion, le soutien, le financement ou justifie publiquement l'homosexualité, la bisexualité, la transsexualité ou toute pratique similaire, est puni d'un emprisonnement de trois à sept ans et d'une amende de 5 000 000 à 10 000 000 de francs CFA.

 Repealed laws

 Australia (sub-national)

 In December 1989 in the state of Western Australia, the Parliament of Western Australia passed the Law Reform (Decriminalisation of Sodomy) Act 1989 which decriminalised private gay sex while making it a crime for a person to "...promote or encourage homosexual behaviour as part of the teaching in any primary or secondary educational institutions..." or make public policy with respect to the undefined promotion of homosexual behaviour.
 It was repealed in 2002 via the Acts Amendment (Gay and Lesbian Law Reform) Act 2002, which also repealed the laws with respect to promotion of homosexual behaviour in public policy and in educational institutions.